Phragmites.org

-Note: We do not consider reading the handouts a substitute for attending a workshop where you can see and hear all of the details of this subject.
-In addition, being able to clarify any questions you have about the materials provided can be very important in making sure the work is done properly and that the results will be rewarding.
-We intend to conduct future workshops to meet the demand.
-Please let us know if you are interested.
-There is no charge for these workshops.
+We do not consider reading this page to be a substitute for attending a workshop where you can see and hear all of the details of this subject.
+In addition, being able to clarify any questions you have about the materials provided can be very important in making sure the work is done properly, in conformance with all regulations and that the results are rewarding.

 Phragmites Control Permits in Michigan